SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

    cd projects
    ```

-9. Then clone the project from GitHub:
+9. Then clone the project from your personal GitHub and enter username and token to execute the command:
    ```
    git clone https://github.com/SAP-samples/cloud-extension-s4hana-business-process.git
    ```